LLNL/romweb/src/examples.md

 Three distinct steps are required, i.e., offline, merge, and online steps, to build global ROM for the linear elasticity problem.
 The general description of building a global ROM is explained in this [YouTube tutorial video](https://youtu.be/YlFrBP31riA).
 We parameterized Poisson's ratio ($\nu$) from 0.2 to 0.4.

-One can run the following command line options to reproduce the DMD results summarized in the table below:
+One can run the following command line options to reproduce the pROM results summarized in the table below:

-* **offline phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 0 -nu 0.2
+* **offline1**: linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 0 -nu 0.2
-* **offline phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 1 -nu 0.4
+* **offline2**: linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 1 -nu 0.4
-* **merge phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -merge -ns 2
+* **merge**: linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -merge -ns 2
-* **fom phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 2 -nu 0.XX
+* **reference FOM solution**: linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -offline -id 2 -nu 0.XX
-* **online phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -online -id 3 -nu 0.XX
+* **online**: linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -online -id 3 -nu 0.XX

 You can replace 0.XX with any value between 0.2 and 0.5.
 It must be strictly less than 0.5.
 Note that the global ROM is able to predict the point outside of